The answer is yes, you can dry baby bottle with a paper towel. But you should follow a few steps.

 How to Dry Baby Bottles After Sterilizing

-After you’ve sterilized your baby bottles, it’s important to dry them properly before using.
-Here are a few tips on how to dry baby bottles after sterilizing:
+After you’ve sterilized your baby bottles, it’s important to dry them properly before using them.
+Here are a few tips on how to dry baby bottles after sterilizing them:

 - Use a clean, lint-free towel to dry the outside of the bottles.